-The studies mentioned above mainly focused on the Northern Hemisphere, because a larger number of paleoclimatic observations and reconstructions are available there.
-However, several recent studies assessed differences in inter-hemispheric connections (Goosse et al., 2004; Neukom et al., 2014), Southern Hemisphere climate variability (Phipps et al., 2013) and regional temperature variability (Luterbacher et al., 2004; Hegerl et al., 2011; Goosse et al., 2012a; Gergis et al., 2015).
-Additionally, the long-
+The studies mentioned above mainly focused on the Northern Hemisphere, because a larger number of palaeoclimatic observations and reconstructions are available there.
+However, several recent studies assessed differences in interhemispheric connections (Goosse et al., 2004; Neukom et al., 2014), Southern Hemisphere climate variability (Phipps et al., 2013), regional temperature variability (Luterbacher et al., 2004; Hegerl et al., 2011; Goosse et al., 2012a; Gergis et al., 2015; Shi et al., 2015), and Southern Hemisphere circulation features (Wilmes et al., 2012; Abram et al., 2014; Tierney et al., 2015).

-- term behaviour of Southern Hemisphere circulation features such as the Southern Annular Mode (Wilmes et al., 2012; Abram et al., 2014) and the El Niño-Southern Oscillation (ENSO, Mann et al., 2009; Ault et al., 2013; Borlace et al., 2013; Landrum et al., 2013; Tierney et al., 2015) were investigated.
-In particular, the recent consolidation of Southern Hemisphere paleoclimate data (Neukom and Gergis, 2012) led to the - 20 comparison of a hemispheric temperature comparison with a suite of 24 climate model simulations spanning the past millennium (Neukom et al., 2014).
-This study reported considerable differences in the 1000 year temperature reconstruction ensembles from the Northern and Southern Hemispheres, noting that an extended cold period (1594- 1677 CE) was observed in both hemispheres, but no globally coherent warm phase oc- - 25 curred during the pre-industrial (1000-1850 CE) period.
-The current (post-1974) warm phase is found to be the only period of the past millennium where both hemispheres experienced simultaneous warm anomalies (Neukom et al., 2014).
-Comparison with the 24-member climate model ensemble suggested that the simulations underestimate the influence of internal variability, particularly in the ocean-dominated Southern Hemisphere (Neukom et al., 2014) while Schurer et al. (2013) found the residual Northern Hemisphere mean temperature variability after subtracting forced responses to be broadly consistent with variability in model control simulations, particularly for the better reconstructed period following the MCA.
+In particular, the recent consolidation of Southern Hemisphere palaeoclimate data (Neukom and Gergis, 2012) led to the comparison of a hemispheric temperature reconstruction with a suite of 24 climate model simulations spanning the past millennium (Neukom et al., 2014).
+This study reported considerable differences in the 1000-year temperature reconstruction ensembles from the Northern and Southern Hemisphere.
+An extended cold period (1590-1670s CE) was observed in both hemispheres, while the current (post-1974) warm phase is found to be the only period of the past millennium where both hemispheres experienced simultaneous warm anomalies (Neukom et al., 2014).
+Their analyses also suggested that the simulations underestimate the influence of internal variability in the ocean-dominated Southern Hemisphere (Neukom et al., 2014).

-- 5 While several studies provide valuable advances in our understanding of hemispheric-scale climate dynamics, this brief overview indicates that observed and simulated paleoclimate variations at regional and continental scales have not been thoroughly compared up to now.
-This was the goal of a workshop joining PAGES 2k and PMIP3 communities in Madrid (Spain) in November 2013, using a recent set of continental-scale temperature reconstructions (PAGES 2k Consortium, 2013) and - a collection of state-of-the-art model simulations driven by external forcings selected in the PMIP3 framework (Schmidt et al., 2011, 2012).
-On the basis of the discussions held during this workshop, the aim of this study is to systematically estimate the consistency between the simulated and reconstructed temperature variations at the conti-15 nental scale and evaluate the origin of observed and simulated variations.
-This study - 15 nental scale and evaluate the origin of observed and simulated variations.
+While several studies have provided valuable advances in our understanding of hemispheric-scale climate dynamics, this brief overview indicates that observed and simulated palaeoclimate variations at regional and continental scales have not been thoroughly compared up to now.
+This was the goal of a workshop joining the PAGES 2k and PMIP3 communities in Madrid (Spain) in November 2013, using a recent set of continental-scale temperature reconstructions (PAGES 2k Consortium, 2013) and a collection of state-ofthe-art model simulations driven by realistic external forcings (Schmidt et al., 2011, 2012).
+On the basis of the discussions held during this workshop, the aim of this study is to systematically estimate the consistency between the simulated and reconstructed temperature variations at the continental scale and evaluate the origin of observed and simulated variations.
 This study is motivated by the following key science questions:

-- 1. are the statistical properties of surface temperature data for each individual continent-scale region consistent between simulations and reconstructions? - 2.
-Are the cross regional relations of temperature variations similar in reconstructions and models? - 3.
+- 1. Are the statistical properties of surface temperature data for each individual continent-scale region consistent between simulations and reconstructions? - 2.
+Are the cross-regional relations of temperature variations similar in reconstructions and models? - 3.
 Can the signal of the response to external forcing be detected on continental scale and, if so, how large are these signals?